+Certain data included in this prospectus regarding our industry is derived from our internal assessments, which are based on a variety of sources, including publicly available data and information obtained from customers, other industry sources and management estimates.
+Independent consultant reports, industry publications and other published industry sources generally indicate that the information contained therein was obtained from sources believed to be reliable but do not guarantee the accuracy and completeness of such information.
+Our internal data and estimates are based upon information obtained from our investors, customers, suppliers, trade and business organizations, contacts in the markets in which we operate and management's understanding of industry conditions.
+Although we believe that such information is reliable, we cannot give you any assurance that any projections or estimates will be achieved.

+The offering

+Shares of common stock offered by us

+shares

+Shares of common stock offered by the

+shares

+selling stockholders

+Shares of our common stock to be

+outstanding after this offering

+shares

-The offering Shares of common stock offered by th selling stockholders 8 Shares of our common stock to be outstanding after this offering shares Option to purchase additional shares common stock of The selling stockholders have granted the underwriters a 30-day option to purchase up to additional shares of common stock at the initial public offering price.
+Option to purchase additional shares of The selling stockholders have granted the underwriters a 30-day option to purchase up to common stock of common stock at the initial public offering price.

 Voting rights Each share of common stock will entitle its holder to one vote.

+Use of proceeds We estimate that the net proceeds we will receive from this offering, after deducting underwriting discounts and other estimated offering expenses payable by us, will be approximately \$ million, assuming the shares are additional shares per offered at \$ per share, which is the mid-point of the price range set forth on the cover page of this prospectus.

+We intend to use approximately \$ of the net proceeds we will receive from this offering to repay a portion of our outstanding term loans under the 2005 Credit Facility.
+We intend to use the remaining net proceeds for working capital and other general corporate purposes.

-Use of proceeds We will not receive any proceeds from the sale of shares of our common stock in this offering.
+We will not receive any proceeds from the sale of shares of our common stock by the selling stockholders.

 Dividend policy We currently expect to retain all future earnings, if any, for use in the operation and expansion of our business and debt repayment; therefore, we do not anticipate paying cash dividends on our common stock in the foreseeable future.
 See "Dividend policy" below.

+Proposed New York Stock Exchange

+ticker symbol

+Risk factors

+You should carefully read and consider the information set forth under the heading "Risk factors" beginning on page 11 of this prospectus and all other information set forth in this prospectus before investing in our common stock.

+"FLT".

-Proposed New York Stock Exchange ticker symbol """.
-Risk factors Risk factors You should carefully read and consider the information set forth under the heading "Risk factors" beginning on page 9 of this prospectus and all other information set forth in this prospectus before investing in our common stock.
-The common stock to be outstanding af ter this offering is based on shares outstanding as of December 31, 2009, and excludes the following: • as of December 31, 2009, share; and res issuable upon the exercise of outstanding stock options at a weighted-average exercise price of \$ per • shares reserved for future issuance u nder our 2010 Equity Compensation Plan.
-Except as otherwise indicated, the inform mation in this prospectus: • assumes the automatic conversion of all outstanding shares of our preferred stock into closing of this offering; shares of our common stock immediately prior to the assumes the underwriters do not exer cise their option to purchase up to additional shares from the selling stockholders; • assumes a -for- stock split of shares of our common stock will be effected prior to the closing of this offering; and assumes that our shares of common s prospectus. stock will be sold at \$ per share, which is the mid-point of the price range set forth on the cover page of this
+The common stock to be outstanding after this offering is based on shares outstanding as of September 30, 2010, and excludes the following:

+• as of September 30, 2010, shares issuable upon the exercise of outstanding stock options at a weighted-average exercise price of \$ share; and

+• 2,700,000 shares reserved for future issuance under our 2010 Equity Compensation Plan.

+Except as otherwise indicated, the information in this prospectus:

+- assumes the automatic conversion of all outstanding shares of our preferred stock into closing of this offering; - assumes the underwriters do not exercise their option to purchase up to additional shares from the selling stockholders; - assumes a -for- stock split of shares of our common stock will be effected prior to the closing of this offering; and - assumes that our shares of common stock will be sold at \$ per share, which is the mid-point of the price range set forth on the cover page of this prospectus.